dondreytaylor/test-capway-website/README.md

+# Notes

+- To run this locally `npm install` and then `npm run serve`.
+The site will be served at `localhost:8080`.

+---

 ![CapWay](readme-assets/capway.png)

 Recreate CapWay's landing page using SASS, JS, and HTML.
 All assets for the site will be provided.

 ## Requirements

 - HTML should not be the same as the live site nor https://web.dev.cpwys.co.
 Please use different tags (or at least identifiers when possible) and markup structure.
 Outside of similar SASS for certain elements, the page structure should be different.
 - Should be responsive down to at least 375px width
 - Use Helvetica Neue for all fonts.
 Use the weights regular, medium, or bold in accordance with the designs provided.